Skip to content

 Recovery

-Adaptation is where you grow — not on the bike.
-Sleep, HRV, the recovery week.
-The unglamorous work that makes the training count.
+You don't grow on the bike.
+You grow between the rides.
+Sleep, HRV, the recovery week — the unglamorous work that decides whether the training counts.

 Weeks 6 · 10